 We should remember that we use social media to connect – use these platforms to like and comment by all means, but don’t leave it at just that.

 Please reach out more.
 Our parents and grandparents built long-lasting friendships without WhatsApp and FB.
 We can do that too.

 Pick up the phone.
 Don’t use the phone for just texting.
 But actually speak.

 Meet.
 And when you do, please keep aside your phone.
 (I am so tired of people who talk to their phones instead of to the person in front of them.
 If you want to meet me, please meet me without your phone in sight).

 Write letters.
 Not just emails.
 Actual handwritten letters.

 Take a digital detox now and then.
 Switch off the phone or deactivate your social media accounts for a while.

 FOMO is sometimes just hype.
 I like to think of FOMO as the Fun Of Missing Out.
 Not the Fear.
-Just what is it that you think you miss out if you are not on social media?
+Just what is it that we think we miss out if we are not on social media?
 I have no idea if my friend from high school got married in the year I have been away.
 Does it matter to me?
 No. I don’t know about all the endless vacations others have taken.
 If I am single, I don’t feel sad because everyone seems to be coupling up and showing cuddly photos.
-If I am in a relationship, I don’t feel sad that the single ones seem to be really living it up while I fight with my boyfriend.
-Can I give you the news?
-You are NOT missing out on anything.
+If I am in a relationship, I don’t feel sad that the single ones seem to be really living it up while I fight with my partner.
+But really.
+We are NOT missing out on anything.
 Social media is not a substitute for actual interaction.

 Scroll sparingly.
 Follow only those who really mean something to you in your life.
 Celebrities, usually, are out of that list.